 If the maple cabinets have been stained then you remove the stain by using sandpaper.
 Use 120 grit sandpaper and begin sanding the door.
 You need to remove as much of the stain as possible.
 You may never get all of it off of the wood but you will make it ready to accept stain or paint.

-Once fully sanded or paint removed you can refinish it.
+Once the cabinets are fully sanded or the paint has been removed you can refinish it.
 Paint or stain the door however you want.
 Replace the hardware with new pieces if you like.
 Replace the door.
-You may need to refinish the cabinet case as well but is worth it in the end.
+You may need to refinish the cabinet case as well but it's worth it in the end.